francismiles1/NodeRedSnippets/Washing Machine Monitor/readme.txt

 A flow that monitors your washing machine's current profile, and depending on the average current at the time, pulls the algorithm into specific states.
 Clearly, a power sensing switch is required, I use pre-tasmota-flashed ones (Smart Plug) from Local Bytes.

+These plugs can be a little noisy in the current reports they return.
+For that reason, I have averaged over a 5 minute period, which works out perfectly (configured to report once per minute)

 Important Settings:
 Please check the Settings module.
 This contains some important settings you will need to configure
 * var standbyCurrent = {"LowLimit": 0.04, "HighLimit": 0.085 }; This needs configuring based on your washing machine's standby current.
 This is trial and error (it takes a while to get the perfect numbers, to eliminate false triggering), but you will get there.